Access Denied

 Recipe 2: Protein-Packed Overnight Oats (310 calories)

-Why it works: Steel-cut oats have a lower glycemic index than instant oats.
+Why it works: Steel-cut or less-processed oats often have a lower glycemic impact than sweetened instant options.
 Adding protein powder and Greek yogurt boosts protein to 25g while the fiber from oats and chia seeds slows glucose absorption.
 The overnight soak breaks down the oats' starches, improving digestibility.

 Ingredients: - ½ cup steel-cut or rolled oats (not instant) - 1 scoop vanilla protein powder (whey or plant-based, 20-25g protein) - ¼ cup plain Greek yogurt (non-fat or 2%) - 1 tablespoon chia seeds - 1 cup unsweetened almond milk - ½ cup berries (blueberries, strawberries, or raspberries) - 1 teaspoon cinnamon - Optional: stevia or monk fruit to taste - Optional: 1 tablespoon slivered almonds for crunch